-The AC Dimmer is designed to control the alternating current voltage, which can transfer current up to 600V/16А.
+The AC Dimmer is designed to control the alternating current voltage, which can transfer current up to 4A/8A

-The AC Dimmer is designed to control the alternating current voltage, which can transfer current up to 600V/16А.
-In most cases, Dimmer is used to turn power ON/OFF for lamps or heating elements, it can also be used in fans, pumps, air cleaners, e.t.c.
+The AC Dimmer is designed to control the alternating current voltage, which can transfer current up to 400V/8А.
+In most cases, Dimmer is used to turning the power ON/OFF for lamps or heating elements, it can also be used in fans, pumps, air cleaners, e.t.c.

-Lately, Dimmer has become an often used decision for the smart home systems.
+Lately, Dimmer has become an often-used decision for smart home systems.
 For example, when you need to smoothly change the light brightness.
 The lamp is slowly turning ON or OFF, creating a comfortable atmosphere.
-Dimmer works most effective with filament lamps.
-It’s less stable with low brightness LED lamps, but with moderate and high brightness it will perform a solid job.
+Dimmer works most effectively with filament lamps.
+It’s less stable with low brightness dimmable LED lamps, but with moderate and high brightness it will perform a solid job.
 Note that luminescent lamps (gas discharge lamps) do not support dimming.

-Power part of dimmer is isolated from the control part, to exclude the possibility of high current disruption to a microcontroller.
+A power of the dimmer is isolated from the control part, to exclude the possibility of high current disruption to a microcontroller.

 The logical level is tolerant to 5V and 3.3V, therefore it can be connected to the microcontroller with 5V and 3.3V level logic.

-In Arduino, dimmer is controlled with RBDdimmer.h library, which uses external interrupts and process time interrupts.
-It simplifies the code writing and gives more processing time for main code.
-Which is why you can control multiple Dimmers from one microcontroller.
+In Arduino, a dimmer is controlled with RBDdimmer.h library, which uses external interrupts and process time interrupts.
+It simplifies the code writing and gives more processing time for the main code.
+This is why you can control multiple Dimmers from one microcontroller.

 You can download RBDDimmer.h library and a few examples in «Documents» or on GitHub.
-We are constantly updating our library, so we recommend to check for the website updates or subscribe to our newsletter.
+We are constantly updating our library, so we recommend checking for website updates or subscribe to our newsletter.